pascalezeke/internlinkng/README.md

 - [ ] Analytics dashboard for administrators
 - [ ] Multi-language support
 - [ ] Advanced search with geolocation
+- [ ] Profile picture upload to Firebase Storage
+- [ ] Application submission with Firebase
+- [ ] User management for admins

 ## 🤝 Contributing